 In life choice

-Mary was concerned with her soul while on this earth.
+Dreams of Mary: Mary was concerned with her soul while on this earth.
 We see Mary in our dreams and she tells us love is the only thing that is important.
-She says in the dream that she is now only concerned with love, where she is and that we should take mind, as this little earth is the best place in the universe to practice such a virtue.
+She says in the dream that she is now only concerned with love, where she is, and that we should take mind, as this little earth is the best place in the universe to practice such a virtue.
+Love from Rose